dathere/ckanaction/docs/README.md

-# ckan-action docs website (ckanaction.dathere.com)
+# ckanaction docs website (ckanaction.dathere.com)

 This directory includes a Next.js project built with [Fumadocs](https://github.com/fuma-nama/fumadocs) for documentation of ckanaction.
 The documentation can be viewed at [ckanaction.dathere.com](https://ckanaction.dathere.com).